olegkolt/kotlin-mapping-samples/README.md

 # kotlin-mapping-samples
 Practical data mapping samples for Kotlin

-Illustrates different ways to map classes from Source layer to Destination layer.
-In this example classes of different layers has same structure.
-A Person has a Salary.
+These samples illustrate different ways of mapping classes from Source layer to Destination layer.
+In this example classes of different layers have the same structure: a Person has a Salary.

 ![Mapping scheme](mapping-scheme.png?raw=true)

 ## Mapping in class methods
 [First sample](MethodMapper.kt)

 In the sample Source layer depends on Destination layer and uses classes from this layer.
-Source layer classes methods do map from Source to Destination.
-Source layer class constructors do map from Destination to Source.
+Source layer classes methods do mapping from Source to Destination.
+Source layer class constructors do mapping from Destination to Source.

 Advantages:
 - Convenient to reuse: everywhere you have class instance, you have mapper method
 - Easy modification: adding some data enclosed in class.
-You don't need to find separate mapper in you project
+You don't need to find separate mapper in your project
 - Low code coupling: field of class has private access level

 Disadvantages:
-- Uncomfortably unit-testing: need to use mock objects for testing mapping methods with inner map calls
+- Uncomfortable unit-testing: need to use mock objects for testing mapping methods with inner map calls
 - May be forbidden by project architecture

 ## Mapping in functions